top of page

 Take your time coming into consciousness, enjoy whatever morning activities or routines call to you, greet the day however you please.
 I have a morning gratitude and intention journaling practice I'd be happy to share as a group endeavor for whomever is interested.
 Maybe you also have something to share?

-Cooking whenever we get hungry, playing some games, chatting, exploring, whatever makes your heart happy, with the group or wandering away for a bit.
+Cooking whenever we get hungry, playing some games, chatting, exploring, whatever makes your heart happy.
+We might circle back around to the morning's discussions and intentions to continue the conversation.

 Sunday: